 Are Suicide Rates Still Rising?

 CDC figures for death by suicide are currently lagging by more than a year.
-Information is not yet available for 2013 or 2014.
+Information is not yet available for 2014.

 Who is Most at Risk for Death by Suicide?